 On November 18th, C.R.
-Bard paid $3.6 million in damages to victims of their Avaulta transvaginal mesh.
-Originally filed in 2012, this was the first vaginal mesh case that actually went to trial, and the first one where the victims were awarded damages as opposed to a settlement.
+Bard paid $3.6 million in damages to people injured by their Avaulta transvaginal mesh.
+Originally filed in 2012, this was the first vaginal mesh case that actually went to trial, and the first one where the people were awarded damages as opposed to a settlement.

 Read more here: